Pablo Azar

-Pablo Azar (born Pablo Azar on July 27, 1982, in Mexico City, Mexico) is a Mexican actor.
+Pablo Alberto Azar Olagaray (born July 27, 1982) is a Mexican actor.

 Personal life

-Pablo Azar is an international actor and painter.
+Azar is an international actor and painter.

-Pablo Azar was born in Mexico City and currently lives in the United States.
+Azar was born in Mexico City and currently lives in the United States.

 Charity work

 In 2013, Azar teamed up with and posed in an ad campaign for PETA, speaking out against animal cruelty in circuses and bullfights and asking fans to never attend either.